thefonso/kata_rspec/readme.md

 Note:
 About conventions.
-What you see here slightly differs from convention in that normally when you test a class it lives in lib/sayhello.rb and tests live in spec/sayhello.rb
+What you see here is a conventional structure.
+Your class files live in lib/sayhello.rb and your tests live in spec/sayhello.rb

 But you ask WHY IS THIS convention?
 Because, rarely do you write an app that only has one class file!
 As your project grows, it becomes a ton of files.
 Placing your files in a lib folder is a way to 'begin' organizing your files.